lprakapovich/Sudoku/README.md

-# Sudoku Game created in a object-oriented manner with GUI implemenented using JavaFX platform.
+# Sudoku Game

+Created in a object-oriented manner with GUI implemenented using JavaFX platform.